zfanli/training-vue/README.md

 ## Why this repo?

-Fot these reasons list below, I created this repo to do some practices for be familiar with Vue.js.
+For reasons list below, I created this repo to do some practices for be familiar with Vue.js.

 - interested in Vue.js
 - try to build blog base on VuePress and was not familiar with Vue.js